 Looking for more on CS Ops?
 Ask and you shall receive!

-Roger is speaking about this very topic at Customer Success Festival San Francisco on September 4-5, 2024.
+Roger spoke more about this very topic at Customer Success Festival San Francisco on September 4-5, 2024.
+You can watch it OnDemand with a CSC membership plan.

 Moving into customer success operations from a general Customer Success Manager role